Internal Medicine Residency

 About the Program

 Our Internal Medicine residency program is a three-year training program that consists of 45 house officers and two chief residents.
-Our program is ACGME- and ABIM-certified as a categorical residency program.
+Our program is ACGME- and ABIM-certified as a categorical and preliminary residency program.

-Our residents have a significant role in shaping the curriculum.
-Monthly resident feedback sessions (“Town Halls”) with the program director ensure we are meeting the educational and professional needs of our house staff.
-Our residents are also invited to completely review our core curriculum.
-This core curriculum, combined with conferences and Board Review lectures, ensures that our residents obtain a thorough knowledge of internal medicine principles.
-Our residents also review the program’s annual policies and procedures manual.
+Our residents play a significant role in shaping the curriculum and the program.
+Regular resident feedback sessions (“town halls”) with the program director ensure we are meeting the educational and professional needs of our house staff.
+This core curriculum, combined with conferences, ensures that our residents obtain a thorough knowledge of internal medicine principles.
+Residents also take an active role in the annual program review.

 Two hospitals serve as the principal education centers for both inpatient and outpatient clinical experiences – the Nashville General Hospital at Meharry (NGH, an urban charity facility) and the Department of Veteran Administration Tennessee Valley Healthcare System, Alvin C. York Campus (VA).
-The residents spend approximately 50% of their time at each facility.
+The residents spend approximately 50% of their time at each facility over the course of their training.
 Both facilities offer training by Board certified internists and specialists.
-General medical floor and intensive care unit (medical and cardiac) experiences are available at both hospitals.
-There are also training opportunities in the medical subspecialties as well as orthopedics, rehabilitation medicine, otolaryngology, gynecology, neurology, ophthalmology and outpatient psychiatry.
+General medical floor and intensive care unit experiences are available at both hospitals.
+There are also training opportunities in the medical subspecialties as well as orthopedics and ophthalmology.

 The Internal Medicine residency program is closely associated with the Meharry Medical College School of Medicine.
 Our residents are expected to supervise and teach third- and fourth-year medical students during their Internal Medicine rotations.
 The school’s resources, such as an extensive digital medical library and computer system, are available to all of our residents 24 hours a day.

 The Department of Internal Medicine has strengthened its commitment to performing high-quality research with an emphasis on improving the care of minority patients.
-Our goal is to encourage all our residents and students to participate in scholarly activities related to ongoing clinical trials.
+Each categorical resident is required to do a research project with minimum progress requirements for each year.
 This renewed focus on research should allow us to cultivate among our residents an interest in careers in academia and life-long learning.

-Meharry Medical College’s Internal Medicine program offers a nurturing setting for our residents to be exposed to a broad range of patients at all stages of their illness (acute to chronic, ambulatory to nursing home) while participating in a stimulating academic environment.
+Meharry Medical College’s Internal Medicine program offers a nurturing setting for our residents to be exposed to a broad range of patients at all stages of their illness in both an outpatient and inpatient setting while participating in a stimulating academic environment.

-The internal medicine residency training program is designed to help develop a fully rounded internist.
+The residency program is designed to help develop a fully rounded internist.
 Our objectives include, but are not limited to, development of the following: